Youssouf Diarra

-Youssouf "Yussi" Diarra (born 13 September 1998) is a Malian footballer who plays as a midfielder for Spanish club Cádiz CF.
+Youssouf "Yussi" Diarra (born 13 September 1998) is a Malian footballer who plays as a midfielder for Spanish club Córdoba CF, on loan from Cádiz CF.

 Early life

 Diarra was born in Bamako, and moved to Cervera, Lleida, Catalonia at the age of eight.
 He began his career with CEF Cervera, and later represented UE Tàrrega and Lleida Esportiu before moving to Pamplona, Navarre in 2015, when he joined CF Ardoi FE.

 Club career

 In 2016, Diarra joined Tercera División side UDC Txantrea, where he became a spotlight and scored 15 goals during the campaign.
 His performances attracted the interest of Athletic Bilbao and Villarreal CF, and he joined the former in June, which raised doubts over the club's signing policy.

 After playing for the farm team CD Basconia, Diarra was promoted to the reserves in Segunda División B ahead of the 2020–21 season.
 On 26 May 2021, he renewed his contract until 2023.

 On 13 July 2022, Diarra signed a two-year deal with Córdoba CF in Primera Federación, with Athletic holding a buy-back clause.
 He was a first-choice for the club during the 2023–24 campaign, scoring five goals in 41 appearances overall as they achieved promotion to Segunda División; on 1 July 2024, he departed the club after rejecting a contract renewal.

 On 5 July 2024, Diarra agreed to a three-year contract with CD Tenerife in the second division.
 He made his professional debut on 19 August, replacing Álex Corredera in a 2–1 away loss to CD Eldense.

 Diarra scored his first professional goal on 31 August 2024, netting the opener in a 2–2 draw at Cádiz CF. On 30 July of the following year, he moved to the latter club on a four-year deal.

+On 10 July 2026, Diarra returned to Córdoba, with the club now also in division two, on a one-year loan deal.